magiruuvelvet/argparse-d/README.md

 **Simple stupid command line parser for D**

+*This library has a C++ equivalent available with the exact same API: [argparse-cpp](https://github.com/magiruuvelvet/argparse-cpp)*

-This library is partially inspired by and older version of [argparse](https://github.com/jamolnng/argparse) which I use in my C++ command line applications.
+This library is partially inspired by and older version of [argparse](https://github.com/jamolnng/argparse) which I used in my C++ command line applications.
 The parser only supports boolean and string options, while boolean options are always true when present.
 The public API is similar to the C++ library, but exceptions were replaced with status codes, so you can use it in exception-free code easily.